Mother and Baby Homes Commission of Investigation: Departmental reports

 In July 2017, Minister Zappone announced that in addition to the Commission progressing its independent investigations, the Department of Children and Youth Affairs would separately report each month on the measures being progressed across Government to respond to the issues which have emerged so far from the work of the Commission.

 The first such monthly report was published on 7 July 2017.
 The second report was published on 4 August 2017.

-The third report was published on 1 September 2017, and announced that the Expert Technical Group was working with, among others, the Argentine Forensic Anthropology Team, who are world leaders in humanitarian forensic action and best practices in relation to community engagement.
+The third report was published on 1 September 2017, and announced that the Expert Technical Group was working with, among others, the Argentine Forensic Anthropology Team, who are world leaders in humanitarian forensic action and proficient in community engagement.

-In total, these reports indicate that there were 56,000 women, as young as 12 years old, in these homes and some 57,000 babies were born; 15% of the mothers and/or babies died as a result of malnutrition or preventable illness.
+In total, these reports indicated that these homes housed 56,000 women, as young as 12 years old, and witnessed birth of some 57,000 babies; 15% of the mothers and/or babies died as a result of malnutrition or preventable illness.
 Surviving mothers were often separated from their babies, who were put up for adoption without maternal consent.
 Several of the homes were found to have conducted vaccination trials on the mothers and babies.